russb78/pi-mation/README.md

 This application relies on [pygame](http://pygame.org) and [picamera](http://picamera.readthedocs.org).
 You'll obviously need to be the proud owner of a Raspberry Pi camera module too.

+There are a few other small dependencies too, which we'll go through now...

 If you haven't used your camera module yet you'll need to make sure your Pi is up to date and the camera module is initialised:

-    sudo apt-get update && sudo apt-get upgrade sudo raspi-config
+    sudo apt-get update && sudo apt-get upgrade

+    sudo raspi-config

 In the Raspberry Pi config screen you'll need to select option 5 to enable the camera.

+If you've had your Pi for a while you may also need to update the firmware - we've found the camera module can be unstable on older firmware.
+If Pi-Mation crashes for you, this is likely why.
+At the terminal type:

+    sudo rpi-update

-You can install the Python library to control the Pi camera at the command line with:
+Next install the Python library to control the Pi camera at the command line with:

     sudo apt-get install python-setuptools
     easy_install picamera

-Pygame can be installed with the following command:
+Pygame takes care of image previews, controls and animation.
+Install it with the following command:

     sudo apt-get install python-pygame